THE NOBLE CAUSE

 GENERIC BAD MOVIE PHYSICS

 Some insultingly stupid movie physics are so commonplace as to make it inefficient for us to rail about individual instances.
 They have become visual clichés and do for movies what verbal clichés do for literature.
 Really good movies like Casablanca don't need visual clichés to build excitement.
 They depend on less glitzy techniques like good plot, character development, and sparkling dialog.
-To avoid repetition, we have listed the following generic bad physics items:
+While a complete list of movie physics clichés would be lengthy, we've listed a few of the common ones:

 Flashing Bullets

-Typical handgun bullets are made of copper-clad lead or lead alloys.
-They simply don't create bright flashes of light when they strike objects, even if the objects are made of steel.
+Part of the reason stems from the fact that handgun bullets are usually made of copper-clad lead or lead alloys.
 In the chemical industry it's commonplace to limit maintenance workers to copper-alloy or lead hammers when they are working in areas where flammable fumes may be present.
 Hammers made of these materials do not produce sparks when they strike objects, while steel hammers can.
 If you've never noticed this phenomenon with steel hammers, don't be surprised, the sparks generally are barely visible even under ideal lighting conditions.

 The non-sparking tendencies of copper versus steel can be seen if the metals are ground.
 Grinding a piece of steel will produce a copious quantity of sparks even in bright lighting.
-Small hot particles of the steel actually burn.
 If copper tubing is ground it may produce an occasional spark due to a contaminate on the grinding wheel or copper, but will be virtually spark free.

 (Note: grinding is potentially hazardous.
 It generates hot, high velocity metal particles.
 The grinding wheel can also fly apart at high velocity.
 Soft metals can clog a grinding wheel.
 It should only be done with proper safety equipment and precautions.)